JacRich/vkt/README.md

 VkT is a C++ voxel rendering engine.
 It is written in C++14 and uses OpenGL for graphics.

 <h2 align="center">Compiling</h2>
-To compile the project, you will needthe following dependencies:
+To compile the project, you will need the following dependencies:
 <ul>
 <li>libGL</li>
 <li>libGLEW</li>